 To protect the basic rights of human beings, Summa Health System has adopted specific guidelines to ensure the private rights of each patient.
 If you have any questions about the information that appears in this brochure, please contact our patient liaison or advocate.

 Access to Care

-You shall be accorded impartial access to treatment or accommodations that are available or medically indicated, regardless of race, color, creed, sex, sexual orientation, gender identity, national origin, religion, disability, age or source of payment for care.
+You shall be accorded impartial access to treatment or accommodations that are available or medically indicated, regardless of race, color, creed, sex, sexual orientation, gender identity or expression, national origin, religion, disability, age or source of payment for care.
 If assistance or communication aids for impaired hearing, vision, speech, or manual skills are needed, Summa will make reasonable accommodations.

 You, your family or your designee shall be included in ethical discussions and decisions that may arise during the course of your care.
 To avoid compromising Summa’s quality of care, clinical decisions (including tests, treatments and other interventions) are based on identified patient healthcare needs regardless of how the hospital compensates its employees or clinical staff.
 This philosophy is supported by policies and procedures available to patients, clinical staff, licensed independent practitioners and hospital personnel upon request.

 Respect and Dignity

 You have the right to considerate, respectful care and informational privacy, as manifested by the right to:

 You have the right to receive care in a safe setting.
 You have the right to be free from all forms of abuse and harassment.
 You have the right to be free from restraints of any form that are not medically necessary or are used as a means of coercion, discipline, convenience or retaliation by staff.
 You have the right to personal privacy.